 Umbrellas were put up over the ceremony seats to keep guests comfortable, and the wedding processional started right on cue.
 Alex and Peter's ring bearers and flower girl made their entrances before the bride and her parents walked down the aisle.
-"I ended up loving that rain so much and I can't even begin to image what the day would have been without," she says.
+"I ended up loving that rain so much, and I can't even begin to imagine what the day would have been like without it," she says.

 Because of the rain, the original plan to have guests explore the property during cocktail hour had to be revised.
 Even with little time to rejigger his plan, caterer Peter Callahan was able to create a working solution.
 "We had beautiful, whimsical little maps made to show guests various points of interest around the garden and had organized for certain food stations to be set up at various places," says Alex.
 "We modified the plan and held cocktail hour on the grounds closest to the house, on the front porch, and on the main floor.
 Peter is our hero for making this happen."

 Guests enjoyed a walking raw bar, a South African food station, an assortment of local veggies, and delicious hot and cold appetizers.